brob/butmyclientwants.com/README.md

 ## Contributing

-Pull Requests are definitely welcome, however, if you just want to add a resource, [open an issue with the link, title and description of the resource](https://github.com/brob/butmyclientwants.com/issues)
+Pull Requests are definitely welcome, however, if you just want to add a resource, [open an issue with the link, title and description of the resource](https://github.com/brob/butmyclientwants.com/issues).

+The site itself currently is static HTML and CSS, but there are plans to expand that in the future.

 ## Future Development